The GLG Graphics Server is an AJAX-based thin-client

 Dynamic Data Supply

-the servlet can query data from any data source, such as a PLC or
+can query data from any data source, such as a PLC or

-process database, using JDBC, Java OPC or any other preferred data
+process database, using any preferred data

 Alternatively, the data